Concentration of Contractive Stochastic Approximation: Additive and Multiplicative Noise: Main Results

-Theorem \ref{thm:multi} (1) states that when $D=0$, the squared error $\|x_k-x^*\|_c^2$ enjoys an $\tilde{\mathcal{O}}(1/k)$ rate of convergence with sub-Gaussian tail.
-The case where $D>0$ (cf. Theorem \ref{thm:multi} (2)) is more complicated.
+\end{enumerate} \end{theorem} Several remarks are in order.
+We begin by discussing the tail, which is determined by the parameter $D$.
+In Theorem \ref{thm:multi} (2) and (3), where $D\leq 0$, since $\delta$ appears as $\log(1/\delta)$ in the squared error $\|x_k-x^*\|_c^2$, the convergence error $\|x_k-x^*\|_c$ has a sub-Gaussian tail.
+The case where $D>0$ (cf. Theorem \ref{thm:multi} (1)) is more subtle.
 In this case, the tail depends on the parameter $m$.
-Since $m=2\alpha D+1$ and $D>0$, we in general only have super-polynomial tail.
-The fact that $m$ is affine in $D$ makes intuitive sense as larger $D$ implies noisier updates, which in turn implies heavier tail.
+Since $m=\lceil 2\alpha D\rceil +1$ and $D>0$, in general, we only have a Weibull tail.
+The fact that $m$ is affine in $D$ (up to a ceiling function) makes intuitive sense since a larger $D$ implies a noisier update, which in turn implies a heavier tail\footnote{Note that if Assumptions \ref{as:contraction} and \ref{as:multi} are satisfied with some $\gamma_c$ and $\sigma$, then they must also be satisfied with any $\gamma'_c\in (\gamma_c,1)$ and $\sigma'>\sigma$.
+Therefore, we can always make $D$ positive.
+However, in view of Theorem \ref{thm:multi}, the tail gets heavier (from a sub-Gaussian tail to a Weibull tail) as $D$ increases.
+Therefore, to obtain a concentration bound with the best tail decay rate, the parameters $\gamma_c$ and $\sigma$ should be viewed as the smallest ones so that Assumptions \ref{as:contraction} and \ref{as:multi} are satisfied. }.

-In terms of the dependency on $k$ and $K$.
-Theorem \ref{thm:multi} (2) states that, with probability at least $1-\delta$, all the iterates lie in a cone that starts with radius $\tilde{\Theta}((1+\log^{m/2}(1/\delta))K^{-1/2})$ when $k=K \geq 0$, and then (for all $k>K$) its radius is of order $\tilde{\Theta}((\log^{m/2}(1/\delta)+\log^{1/2}(k/K))k^{-1/2})$.
-Moreover, for small values of $k$, this bound can be tightened by an a.s. bound that is polynomial in $k$ (cf. Proposition \ref{prop:worst_case_bound}).
-This is depicted in Figure \ref{fig:anytimeBounded}.
-Note that, as a function of $k$, the initial radius is always of order at most $K^{-1}$, matching the rate obtained for the mean-square error in \cite{chen2021finite}.
-On the other hand, the radius decays at only a slightly slower rate than the initial radius as a function of $k$.
+Next, we discuss the convergence rate in terms of $k$ and $K$.
+We only consider the case where $D>0$, which is the most interesting case.
+Theorem \ref{thm:multi} (1) states that, with probability at least $1-\delta$, all iterates lie in a cone that starts with radius $\Theta((1+\log^{m/2}(1/\delta))K^{-1/2})$, which corresponds to $k=K$.
+This matches with the rate obtained for the mean-square error in \cite{chen2021finite}.
+Then, for any $k>K$, the radius of the cone is of order $\Theta((\log^{m/2}(1/\delta)+\log^{m/2}(k))k^{-1/2})$.

-Maximal concentration bounds immediately imply concentration bounds for a fixed iteration number (cf. Corollary \ref{cor:bounded}), which in turn gives the full tail bound (cf. Corollary \ref{cor:boundedTail}) and the sample complexity result (cf. Corollary \ref{co:sc}).
-For ease of exposition, we here only present the results when $D>0$.
-The case where $D=0$ can be derived in a straightforward manner.
+Theorem \ref{thm:multi} has several implications.
+Specifically, maximal concentration bounds immediately imply concentration bounds for a fixed iteration number, which in turn gives the full tail bound.
+Here, we present only the results when $D>0$.
+The case where $D\leq 0$ follows a similar approach.